-- All children over six months of age and adults should be offered the flu vaccine annually. - PPV23 boosters are needed every five years, but no boosters of other vaccines are currently required once person has completed immunisation as per table above. - See link below for current advice on completing routine immunisations in children and adults with incomplete or unknown immunisation status: www.gov.uk/ government/publications/vaccination-ofindividuals-with-uncertain-or-incompleteimmunisation-status
+- All children over six months of age and adults should be offered the flu vaccine annually and the COVID-19 vaccine during campaign periods. - PPV23 boosters are needed every five years, but no boosters of other vaccines are currently required once person has completed immunisation as per table above. - See current advice on completing routine immunisations in children and adults with incomplete or unknown immunisation status: https://assets.publishing.service. gov.uk/government/uploads/system/ uploads/attachment_data/file/1179084/ UKHSA-12599-algorithm-immunisationstatus-from-1September2023.pdf